PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 ## Tips: text content

-!!!
-Tip

-    In the Ultra text editor, we recommend using the default font, text size and colour settings.

 <div markdown class="flexcols">
 <div markdown class="col_3">
-Use these tips to make your text-based content easier to navigate for assistive technology users, vision-impaired users and dyslexic and neurodiverse users:
+Make your text-based content easier to navigate and read for assistive technology users, vision-impaired users and dyslexic and neurodiverse users:

-- Structure text and documents with Heading Styles.
+- Structure text with **heading styles**.
+Always start with the *Title* header and use heading levels in order.
-- Use left-aligned text.
+- Use **left-aligned text**.
+This makes it much easier for screen magnifier users to locate text, and is easier to read for many users.
-- Use a legible font and text size.
+- Use a **legible font and text size** (we recommend using default settings).
-- Make sure there is sufficient colour contrast between text and the background.
+- Consider use of **colour**: see the [Tips: colour section](#tips-colour) for details.
-- Consider bulleted lists to break up long chunks of text.
+- Consider **bulleted lists** to break up long chunks of text.
-- Use tables only to present data; don't use them for layout.
+- Use tables only to present data; **don't use tables for layout**.
 </div>
 <figure markdown="span">
 ![Heading styles: Title, Heading, sub heading, paragraph](images/documents-block-content-text-styles.png)